Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Conclusions

-In this paper we presented three mechanisms through which an automatic system for CT pulmonary embolism detection can be improved.
-The three orthogonal dimensions of processing and learning from the CT data, correspond to phases, which progressively address the initial anatomically aware segmentation of the regions of interest, followed by the pretraining of the classification module on the adjacent task of detecting anatomical landmarks, and finally by the task of pulmonary embolism detection, for which we propose a dual-hop process.
-These phases, in essence, follow the intuitive normal steps in which a doctor performs the diagnosis based on medical images: focus of attention on the region of interest, use of rich previously learned knowledge of anatomy, followed by a rigorous pathological examination during several cycles of inspection at different levels of detail.
-Our extensive experiments demonstrate the effectiveness of each of these phases.
-However, besides the demonstrated results on a specific and highly important medical problem, the three mechanisms introduced in this paper also constitute a more general proof of concept, which could open the door for similar approaches in other medical analysis tasks.
+In this paper we introduced a new model for PE detection in CT pulmonary angiograms, based on three complementary mechanisms, each bringing a significant performance boost to the final system.
+The three orthogonal dimensions of processing and learning from the CT data correspond to different stages, which progressively address the final PE detection task by dividing into: (1) the initial stage of anatomically aware segmentation of the regions of interest, followed by (2) the pretraining stage of the classification module on the adjacent task of detecting anatomical landmarks, and completed by (3) the final task of pulmonary embolism detection, for which we propose a dual-hop process.
+These three stages, in essence, follow the intuitive normal steps in which a doctor performs the diagnosis based on medical images: (1) focus of attention on the region of interest, (2) use of rich previously learned knowledge of anatomy, and (3) a rigorous pathological examination during several cycles of inspection at different levels of detail.
+Our extensive experiments demonstrate the effectiveness of each of these stage, with significant quantitative improvements over strong baselines and state of the art, in the big data regime.
+Besides the demonstrated results on a specific and highly important medical problem, the three mechanisms introduced in this paper also constitute a more general proof of concept, which could open the door for similar approaches in other medical analysis tasks.

-Another special added value of our work, for the medical AI community, are the significant quantitative improvements over strong baselines and state of the art, in the big data regime.
-These significant improvements are brought by each of our contributions to the proposed pipeline: anatomically aware cropping, pretraining on pretext tasks, as well as a dual hop architecture for the final classification.
-While each of these components is related to different works which are not related to the medical field, ours is the first to bring them together, in a novel and original way, to produce significant improvements in the field of pulmonary embolism detection.
+\textbf{Acknowledgements:} Marius Leordeanu was supported in part by the EU Horizon project ELIAS (Project ID: 101120237).

 \textbf{Disclaimer:} The concepts and information presented in this paper/presentation are based on research results that are not commercially available.
 Future commercial availability cannot be guaranteed.